 EDUCAUSE administers the .edu domain.
 If eligible, you can apply here.

-Before the domain is issued, you will be required to complete the .edu Customer Service Agreement and agree to the domain policy in the .edu Cooperative Agreement.
+Before the domain is issued, you must complete the .edu Customer Service Agreement and agree to the domain policy in the .edu Cooperative Agreement.

-The cost of an .edu domain is currently $77.
+The cost of a .edu domain is currently $77.